Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

 │  WITH WORMHOLES:                                                        │
 │  ────────────────                                                       │
 │  Bands share information SPARSELY.                                    │
-│  Band 0 asks: "I know WHAT this is — where exactly?"                │
-│  Band 6 asks: "I see something HERE — what is it?"                  │
-│  They remain orthogonal but can QUERY each other.                   │ │                                                                         │
-│  THE KEY INSIGHT:                                                       │
+│  Band 0 asks: "I know WHAT this is, where exactly?"                 │ │  Band 6 asks: "I see something HERE, what is it?"                   │ │  They remain orthogonal but can QUERY each other.                   │ │                                                                         │ │  THE KEY INSIGHT:                                                       │